Biden in call with China’s Xi raises human rights, trade | WTOP

 China has denied any abuses and says the steps it has taken are necessary to combat terrorism and a separatist movement.

 The White House also said Biden made clear his concern about Beijing’s increasingly “assertive” action with Taiwan.
-Beijing claims full sovereignty over Taiwan, even as the two sides have been governed separately for more than seven decades.
+Beijing claims full sovereignty over Taiwan, even as it has been governed separately for more than seven decades.

 Days into Biden’s presidency, China dispatched warplanes close to the island.
 The U.S. Navy, in turn, last week sent a guided-missile destroyer through the waterway that separates China and Taiwan.

+The two leaders also spoke about this month’s military coup in the southeast nation of Myanmar.
+President Win Myint, de facto leader Aung San Suu Kyi and other civilian officials were arrested as the military declared a one-year state of emergency and took over the government, according to the White House.
+The Biden administration has previously called for China to condemn the coup but did not detail the leaders’ exchange on the matter.

-One area that Biden doesn’t appear ready to move quickly on is discontinuing Trump’s trade war with China, which led to tariffs on their steel, aluminum and other goods.
+One area that Biden doesn’t appear ready to move quickly on is discontinuing Trump’s trade war with China, which led to tariffs on its steel, aluminum and other goods.

 Biden plans to leave the tariffs in place as his administration conducts a top-to-bottom review of trade policy.
 Administration officials note that the president is still awaiting confirmation of his U.S. trade representative nominee, Katherine Tai, and his pick for commerce secretary, Gina Raimondo.
 Both are expected to play key roles in helping shape China trade policy.